electron/electron/docs/api/browser-window.md

     canvas features.
 Default is `false`.
   * `directWrite` Boolean - Enables DirectWrite font rendering system on Windows.
 Default is `true`.
-  * `pageVisibility` Boolean - Page would be forced to be always in visible or hidden state once set, instead of reflecting current window's visibility.
-Users can set it to `true` to prevent throttling of DOM timers.
-Default is `false`.

 ## Events